telerik/kendo-ui-core/docs/controls/charts/chart-types/pie-charts.md

 ---
-title: Pie Chart
+title: Pie Charts
-page_title: Pie charts in Kendo UI DataViz
+page_title: Pie Charts | Kendo UI Charts
-description: How to create a pie chart and specify the point value, category label and other properties of the chart.
+description: "Learn how to create a Kendo UI Pie Chart and specify its point value, category label, and other properties."
+slug: pietypecharts_widget
 ---

-## Pie Charts
+# Pie Charts

-Pie charts are suitable for displaying data points as a proportion of the whole.
+The [Kendo UI Pie Chart widget](http://demos.telerik.com/kendo-ui/pie-charts/index) displays data as single-series sectors from a two-dimensional circle.
+It is useful for rendering data as part of a whole.

+## Configuration

+### Create the Pie Chart
-In order to create a pie chart, define a single series with type "pie".
-Additional series are not supported.

-Each data point is an object that specifies the point value, category label and other properties.
+To create a Kendo UI Pie Chart, define a single series of type `"pie"`.
+Additional series are not supported and each data point is an object that specifies the point value, category label, and other properties, as demonstrated in the example below.

+###### Example

     $("#chart").kendoChart({
         title: {